Peter

 enough to eat.

-beginning, so I will too.
-Like so many emerging poets in the 60s,
+begin at the beginning, so I will too.
+Like so many emerging poets

-with The Mersey Sound poets, McGough, Patten, and Henri.
-Their writing
+together with The Mersey Sound poets, McGough, Patten, and Henri.

-gave him permission to exist outside the literary establishment, and
+Their writing gave him permission to exist outside the literary establishment,

-instilled a desire to create his own poetry magazine, the Second Aeon,
+and instilled a desire to create his own poetry magazine, the Second

-which launched in 1966.
-Initially little more than a showcase for
+Aeon, which launched in 1966.
+Initially little more than a showcase

-his own work, it ran for 21 issues, becoming hugely influential.
-It
+for his own work, it ran for 21 issues, becoming hugely influential.

 concrete poet Sylvester Houédard, proto-postmodernist Nicholas